-2. Achieve a first page ranking
+2. Achieve the first-page ranking

-In order to be eligible to show in a featured snippet you need to rank on the first positions of the SERPS but not necessarily at the top position.
+In order to be eligible to show in a featured snippet, you need to rank on the first positions of the SERPS but not necessarily at the top position.

 This also implies that in order to get high rankings you need to have a solid backlink profile but it doesn’t have to be the strongest compared to the rest of the pages (or domains) that rank in the first 5 positions.